feiyoung/ProFAST/README.md

 * Find significant shared (and dataset-specific) gene markers
 * Visuzlize extracted embeddings using 3-dim tSNE and UMAP
 * Visualize clusters and gene expression using tSNE and UMAP

+Once the coembeddings of  dataset are estimated by CoFAST, the package provides functionality for further data exploration, analysis, and visualization.
+Users can:

+* Find the signature genes
+* Visuzlize the coembeddings on UMAP space
+* Visuzlize the signature genes on UMAP space

 # Installation
 "ProFAST" depends on the 'Rcpp' and 'RcppArmadillo' package, which requires appropriate setup of computer.
 For the users that have set up system properly for compiling C++ files, the following installation command will work.